hyrodium/IrrationalConstantRules.jl/README.md

 # IrrationalConstantRules

-This package overwrite the return values for `Irrational`s defined in [`IrrationalConstatns.jl`](https://github.com/JuliaMath/IrrationalConstants.jl).
+This package overwrites the return values for `Irrational`s defined in [`IrrationalConstatns.jl`](https://github.com/JuliaMath/IrrationalConstants.jl).

 ```julia
 julia> using IrrationalConstants